MoutonBinoclard/Super-Python-Calculator/README.md

 - Export simple leaderboard to quickly send or show on a stream
 - Full leaderboard that can be pasted in libre office calc or excel
 - Python : Fully customizable if you know how to code haha !
+- Autohotkey script to save round and launch games

 ---